CDIP Student FAQs

 - Nov.
 1: Deadline to apply for travel reimbursement funds

-- Nov 7: Students must confirm acceptance of CDIP with BCDC
+- Nov.
+8 at noon: Students must confirm acceptance of CDIP with BCDC

 Will the sponsor offer me a job?

 Keep in mind that CDIP is not about getting a job or internship out of your experience.
-It is permissible however to inquire about internship opportunities the organization may offer.
-If your host asks about your interest and /or inquires about your plans, feel free to share such information.
+It is permissible to express interest in internship opportunities that the organization may offer in the future.
+If your host asks about your interest and/or inquires about your plans, feel free to share such information.

 What happens if I am not matched?